It’s shark week so, naturally, we needed a shark related craft.

 - Paper plate(s) – perfect for use as a paint pallet, workspace, and to cut out fins & teeth

-First, have an adult cut out single portions from the egg carton.
+Step 1 Have an adult cut out single portions from the egg carton.
 Each shark requires 2 portions.

-Paint the egg carton portions gray.
+Step 2 Paint the egg carton portions gray.

-Once the paint has dried.
+Step 3 Once the paint has dried.
 Glue the two pieces together at open ends and set aside to dry.

 (For speedier assembly, use a hot glue gun and/or glue dots instead of liquid multi-purpose glue.)

-Sketch out fin, tail, and teeth onto the paper plate – include a little extra paper on the fin and tail to create small tabs to fold for gluing onto the shark body.
+Step 4 Sketch out fin, tail, and teeth onto the paper plate – include a little extra paper on the fin and tail to create small tabs to fold for gluing onto the shark body.
 Cut out.

-Enjoy your creation!
+Step 6 Enjoy your creation!

 We had fun playing with our shark and our Sands Alive sand kit.
 The combination made for a fun sensory box and indoor “beach” experience.
 Perfect for a hot, humid summer day stuck in the city and dreaming of the beach. 🙂